curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 eth.getBlock("pending", true).transactions;

-// wait for the next block
-// should use filters here and/or
-// unfortunately this might crash the miner if blocks are found quickly admin.miner.start()
+admin.miner.start()
 // waits until block height is minimum the number given.
 // basically a sleep function on variable block units of time.